 But of course, living elementally—especially in cool, rainy Britain—also had its awkward side.

 My daily life involved much that most moderns would find challenging, much that civilisation has, for thousands of years, been striving to iron out of human experience: plenty of exposure to the capricious weather; cold, mud, daily chopping of wood and carrying of water.
 And yet I found these elemental exigencies to be deeply wholesome, nourishing.
 Living elementally my feet of earth are of perfect weight to give balance to my wings of thought.
 I wouldn’t exchange one for the other.
-In so doing I would lose the value of both.
+In so doing I would, like Icarus, lose the value of both.

 Much more awkward than any physical challenges are the psychological factors of choosing radical simplicity: deep in the woods there very few distractions from the clamouring mind or the biting shadows of the heart.
 Modernity has created a vast culture and media to shield us from these unwelcome companions.
 Without its protection we are exposed to the disturbing contents of our own psyches in a way that can often be acutely uncomfortable.